PAK INDIA 1965 WAR

 Battle Of Kasur

-To capture Lahore, Indian Army planned to capture Kasur and advance towards Lahore.
-To execute this objective, Indians had gathered a large number of troops at Khemkaran but the brave men of Pakistan Army again became a barrier and spoiled the enemy efforts.
+To capture Lahore, Indian Army planned to capture Kasur and then advance towards Lahore.
+To execute this objective, Indian 4th Mountain Division, 2nd Independent Armoured Brigade Group and an additional Armoured Regiment (9th Deccan Horse) had assembled in Bhikhiwind-Khem Karan area, poised for a frontal attack on Kasur but the brave men of Pakistan Army again became a barrier and undertook a limited offensive to prevent Indian build-up towards Lahore.

 Indians have so far failed to make any impact on Pakistani positions in their attempt to push forward.
 Pakistan's smaller army but well armored and in high state of readiness is now fighting on Indian soil in two sectors of the 50 mile Lahore front.
 Reuters and BBC, September 12, 1965.